MazX0p/MazX0p2.github.io/_posts/2024-10-25-HookChain: A Deep Dive into Advanced EDR Bypass Techniques.md

 Advanced Persistent Threat (APT) groups, like **Lazarus Group**, have been known to use techniques that bear similarities to HookChain.
 In a 2021 attack, Lazarus used a variant of their malware toolkit that bypassed kernel and user-mode EDR monitoring by employing direct syscalls.

 HookChain takes this one step further by leveraging **dynamic syscall mapping** and **neighboring function calls** to evade detection.
-In environments where EDR products like CrowdStrike or SentinelOne were deployed, HookChain’s ability to sidestep NTDLL hooks has proven effective in evading detection, allowing attackers to carry out their operations undisturbed.
+**In environments where EDR products like CrowdStrike or SentinelOne were deployed**
+HookChain’s ability to sidestep NTDLL hooks has proven effective in evading detection, allowing attackers to carry out their operations undisturbed.

 ---